 B: What's been the most memorable moment of your career so far?

 CG: Impossible to answer—that’s like asking me which of my cats I like most.

-B: Which is your all-time favourite Vogue shoot?
+B: Which is your all-time favorite Vogue shoot?

-CG: That’s a difficult question, I have more than a few favourites.
+CG: That’s a difficult question, I have more than a few favorites.
 I guess one that stands out was with Annie Liebowitz, where we created an Alice in Wonderland story for Vogue’s December issue.
-One of my favourite models, Natalia Vodianova was Alice, and the designers were characters in the story too.
+One of my favorite models, Natalia Vodianova was Alice, and the designers were characters in the story too.

 B: Who do you follow on social media for inspiration?

 CG: Oh god, no one.
 I don’t even know what Pinterest is.
 I love drawing and I’m happy to share those on Instagram, but otherwise, I don’t engage in social media at all.

 B: What’s interesting to you now, in all the digital noise?

 CG: I love television series that often tend to be quite soapy.
 (Not to be confused with reality television which I hate!)